thunderbird/developer-docs/planning/roadmap.md

 ### Fluent Migration
 Priority: <span style="background-color: #FFFF99">P2</span>
 Delivery Quarter: Q2 2025
-Why: DTD and properties files will one day be removed.
 High level objectives (non-exhaustive):
 * Assign a small migration effort every 2 weeks to each developer.

 ### Complete Glean testing and uplift
 Priority: <span style="background-color: #FFFF99">P2</span>
 Delivery Quarter: Q2 2025
-Why: Fully commit to our new telemetry SDK
 High level objectives (non-exhaustive):
 * Complete the project.
 * Validation that data is being captured as expected.